policecar/etaoin/looking-at-ngrams/README.md

 ### Usage

 Open `index.html` in a browser (tested for Firefox Aurora 23.0a2), then use the file selector to load some data from disk.
-The data should come in the following format:
+The data should formatted as follows:

-* one n-gram per line, space-separated
-* the n-gram's (absolute) count as last token
+* a single, space-separated n-gram per line followed by its (absolute) count
-* sorted alphabetically (use `$ sort filename > new_filename` if unsorted)
+* if sorted alphabetically, counts can be visualized correctly

 e.g.